PowerDNS/pdns/pdns/dnsdistdist/docs/security-advisories/powerdns-advisory-for-dnsdist-2026-04.rst

 - Internal ID: 402

-A rogue backend can send a crafted UDP response with a query ID off by one related to the maximum configured value, triggering a out-of-bounds write leading to a denial of service.
+A rogue backend can send a crafted UDP response with a query ID off by one related to the maximum configured value, triggering an out-of-bounds write leading to a denial of service.

 `https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator?vector=AV:N/AC:H/PR:N/UI:N/S:U/C:N/I:L/A:H`__